Biodiversity Audit

 NatureScot has been asked by the Scottish Government to develop a biodiversity audit for farmers and crofters.
 Maintaining and improving biodiversity on farmland is a key part of the Scottish Government’s Agriculture Reform Programme to deliver its Vision for Scottish Agriculture.

 From 2025 a Whole Farm Plan will be a mandatory condition for accessing future funding.
-This will involve all farmers and crofters undertaking a number of audits and plans relevant to their agricultural activities to provide them with a complete view of their business’s current performance.
-It will help them identify areas for improvement leading to increased productivity and profitability, and better positioning them to contribute to meeting Scotland’s climate and biodiversity targets.
+This will involve all farmers and crofters undertaking a number of audits and plans relevant to their agricultural activities, this provides them with a complete view of their business’s current performance.
+It will help them identify areas for improvement leading to reduced costs and increased profitability, and better positioning them to contribute to meeting Scotland’s climate and biodiversity targets.
 These plans and audits include a carbon audit, soil analysis, an animal health and welfare plan, an integrated pest management plan and a biodiversity audit.

-In 2025 all farmers and crofters who want to receive the Basic and Greening Payment must have done at least two of these audits and plans.
-Whilst the details of the minimum standards of the audits and plans will not be announced until the summer, we have been advising the Scottish Government on the biodiversity audit component and expect that participating in testing the NatureScot Biodiversity Audit will count towards the biodiversity audit requirement of the Whole Farm Plan.
+In 2025 all farmers and crofters who want to receive the Basic Payment Scheme must have done at least two of these audits and plans by 15th May.
+The Scottish Government have confirmed the NatureScot Biodiversity Audit will count towards the biodiversity audit requirement of the Whole Farm Plan.

 Biodiversity Audit logo.
 Logo reads Farm Biodiversity Scotland For Farmers & Crofters